Photo from here

 The Orthodox Church actively cares for all people who are in need of help, including the hungry, the poor, the sick, invalids, the elderly, the persecuted, the captives and those in prison, the homeless, the orphans, the victims of catastrophes and military conflicts, the trade of people and contemporary forms of slavery.
 The efforts of the Orthodox Church in overcoming need and social injustice are the expression of her faith and ministry to Christ, who identifies himself with each person and more so with those in need

 Is missionary work an Orthodox practice?
-Should our Faith be earned to all peoples of the globe?
-Can all Orthodox Christians participate in mission work?
+Should our Faith be earned to

 The answer to each of these questions is a resounding, “Yes!”